IvonJanssen/dissect-docs/docs/source/overview/index.rst

 ``dissect.target`` is a host investigation framework made for enterprise forensics.
 It works on :ref:`targets <overview/index:targets>`, which is basically any type of source data you may encounter in an investigation.
-You don't have to worry anymore about how you're going to get something like a registry hive out of an image, instead you're able to immediately get usable artifacts and investigation information out of any source data.
+You don't have to worry anymore about how you're going to get something like a registry hive out of an image, instead you're able to immediately get usable artefacts and investigation information out of any source data.
 This allows you to spend more time on doing the fun and interesting work of an investigation, and less time on the boring stuff, like extracting files and running a bunch of different tools on them.